lukal-x/awesome-balkan-producthunt/README.md

 ### Project management

 - https://operately.com/ Other tools give you a blank canvas and no structure.
 Operately bakes in proven workflows — around goals, projects, and accountability — so your team makes consistent progress every week.

+### Social media

+- https://misfitlinks.me/ Build stunning cyberpunk-style link pages for free.
+Unlimited pages, cyberpunk themes, and advanced analytics.
+Stand out from the crowd with our futuristic templates.

 ### Talent platforms